 HSBC’s new Revolution card

-From 1 August 2020, the HSBC Revolution will change as follows:
+From 1 August 2020, the HSBC Revolution has changed as follows:

 |Online Purchases||2 mpd||4 mpd|